 Cygnus gave him another one of those left cheek dimple-producing smiles.
 It faded after a moment.

 “Is that good or bad?” she wanted to know.

-“You’ll get used to it, usually doesn’t take more than a thousand years or so,” she told him.
+“You’ll get used to it, usually doesn’t take more than a thousand years or so for males of most species,” she told him.

 A thousand years?